 Zaklady Azotawe: Pulawy, Poland: Acid Tank Lining

-- To provide a resin based tank lining system for the storage of bulk sulphuric acid at concentrations 25-85% at temperatures ranged from and 35-50°C.
+- To provide a resin-based tank lining system for the storage of bulk sulphuric acid at concentrations of 25-85% at temperatures ranging from 35-50°C.